krisppurg/dimscord/README.md

 # <img src="assets/dimscord.png" width="42px" height="32px"/>  Dimscord
 A Discord Bot & REST Library for Nim.
 [Discord API Channel](https://discord.gg/7jgdC9E) and [Dimscord Server for help](https://discord.gg/dimscord)

-## HEADS UP
-> :warning: **UPDATE**: Since v1.6.0 is broken due to stupid jsony issues, you **MUST** uninstall dimscord completely then do `nimble install dimscord@#e2f1bc6` to fix your problems.
-A new version is coming out soon with some new changes to be made more info will be provided in the tag with whats changed.
-If you have any further issues, feel free to report issue here or ask in the dimscord server.

 Why Dimscord?
  * It is minimalistic and efficient.
  * Nim is a good programming language and I believe that Nim should stand a chance on having an up-to-date, substantial discord library.